 Secondary research is all the data and information that’s already compiled and organized for you, This helps to predict and analyze the current situation in terms of competition.

-Sources of Secondary research for collection of information:
+Sources of Secondary research for a collection of information:

 Internal sources :

-Internal sources are already existing information that have been collected within the company in the company’s database or file system.
+Internal sources are already existing information that has been collected within the company in the company’s database or file system.

 Examples: Balance sheets – Profit and loss statements – Inventory records – Sales figures